 There is nothing wrong with being a frugal person or living a frugal lifestyle; frugality or thriftiness is in many ways an admirable trait.
 There are not enough resources on Earth to give everyone a lavish lifestyle, or even a modest Western-level one, so those who voluntarily live within small boundaries of consumption are to be lauded.
 Furthermore, a full grasp of anti-consumerism is likely to make a person more frugal, perhaps much more so, and the lowered spending inherent in adopting the renegade philosophy could be characterized as frugality.
 But frugality itself need not be a requirement for renegades.

 Being “frugal” or “thrifty” is by its nature tied to the amount of money a person spends, which may or may not correlate with how much they consume.
 A frugal person can be just as driven by the cycle of consumption as the most frenzied credit-card junkie.
 He or she may spend little, but buy much and for the same wrong reasons and with the same negative impact on their future.
-Advocating frugality may be the most benign of illusory solutions, but it is well to remember the distinction between frugality and anti-consumerism, and keep each in its place.
+Advocating frugality may be the most benign of illusory solutions, but it is well to remember the distinction between frugality and anti-consumerism.

 The Illusion of Minimalism